Weaker Assumptions for Asymmetric Trust: Consensus

-\item[Binding:] Let time $\tau$ be the first time at which there is a process with depth $d$ that \textit{bca-decides} at time $\tau$.
-At time $\tau$, there is a value $b \in \{0, 1\}$ such that no party with depth $d$ \textit{bca-decides} $1-b$ in any extension of this execution.
+\item[Binding:] Let time $\tau$ be the first time at which there is a process with depth $d$ that \textit{bga-decides}.
+There is a value $b \in \{0, 1\}$, defined at time $\tau$, such that no process with depth $d$ \textit{bga-decides} $(1-b,\cdot)$ in any extension of this execution.

 \end{description} \end{definition}